Koenkk/zigbee2mqtt/README.md

 $ cd xiaomi-zb2mqtt
 /xiaomi-zb2mqtt$ npm install
 ```
-* Configure
-For the moment you have to edit index.js and set your serial port and mqtt broker
+* Configuration: for the moment you have to edit index.js and set your serial port and mqtt broker.

 * Run it
 ```sh